Skip to main content

 Research Interests

 Areas of interest include political economy, urban geography, and climate change, with a focus on cities of the American Southwest.
-I am especially interested in critical theories of urban growth--e.g., the "real estate state" and the growth machine--and the responses of these structures to the crisis of climate change and the problem of climate justice for underserved communities.
+I am especially interested in critical theories of urban growth--e.g., the "real estate state" and the growth machine--and the responses of these structures to the dual crises of climate change and climate justice for underserved communities.

 Research Description